google/xls/docs_src/codegen_options.md

     NOTE: If set to 0 or a negative value, no throughput minimum will be enforced.

+-   `--dynamic_throughput_objective_weight=...` is disabled by default.
+If set, the scheduler will attempt to optimize for dynamic throughput as well as for area; the value controls how strongly this is prioritized. e.g., if set to 1024.0 (the default value), the scheduler will consider improving the dynamic throughput of one state element by 1 cycle (assuming that all data-dependent feedback paths are equally likely) to be worth adding up to 1024 flops.
+Only relevant if using the SDC scheduler with --worst_case_throughput set to a value != 1.

 -   `--additional_input_delay_ps=...` adds additional input delay to the inputs.
     This can be helpful to meet timing when integrating XLS designs with other RTL.
 Note that flow-controlled channel operations all have inputs and